Second Battle of Villers-Bretonneux

 The Second Battle of Villers-Bretonneux (also Actions of Villers-Bretonneux, after the First Battles of the Somme, 1918) took place from 24 to 27 April 1918, during the German spring offensive to the east of Amiens.
 It is notable for being the first occasion on which tanks fought against each other; it was the biggest and most successful tank action of the German army in the First World War.

-Three German A7Vs engaged three British Mark IV tanks, two of which were female tanks armed only with machine-guns.
-The two Mark IV females were damaged and forced to withdraw but the male tank, armed with 6-pounder guns, hit and disabled the lead A7V, which was then abandoned by its crew.
-The Mark IV continued to fire on the two remaining German A7Vs, which withdrew.
-The "male" then advanced with the support of several Whippet light tanks which had arrived, until disabled by artillery fire and abandoned by the crew.
+In his memoirs Frank Mitchell claims that he encountered three German A7V tanks while attacking with three British Mark IV tanks.
+However, according to research by Ralf Raths, director of the Deutsches Panzermuseum (German tank museum), this account cannot be accurate.
+The A7Vs were not moving together, as confirmed by both German and British combat reports.
+Mitchell and his three Mark IVs encountered the A7V “Nixe”.
+Nixe took out the two female Mark IVs and was then taken out by Mitchell's male Mark IV.
+Mitchell then attempted to attack the A7V "Siegfried," but it was too far away.
+Before a battle could ensue, Mitchell's tank was taken out by German artillery.

 A counter-attack by two Australian brigades and a British brigade during the night of 24 April partly surrounded Villers-Bretonneux and on 25 April the town was recaptured.
 On 26 April, the role of the Moroccan division of the French army was crucial in pushing back German units.
 Australian, British and French troops had almost restored the original front line by 27 April.
 (Note: German units engaged: I, II and III Sturmpanzerwagen Abteilungen, 228th Division, 4th Guard Division, 77th Reserve Division, 208th Division and Guard Ersatz Division.
 In reserve: 19th Division, 9th Bavarian Reserve Division and the Jäger Division.
 Allied divisions engaged: parts of the 4th and 5th Australian divisions, parts of the 58th, 8th, 18th divisions, French 131st and Moroccan divisions.)

-Villers-Bretonneux - where Australian and British forces defended against a German invasion, as well as the follow-up attack only three weeks later.
-Villers-Bretonneux was a desirable point of advantage for both sides of the battle because it was less than 20km from the British transport hub, where if the Germans advanced, they could be overthrown by the infantry.